msimms/ComputerStatus/README.md

 [![MIT license](https://img.shields.io/badge/license-MIT-brightgreen.svg)](https://opensource.org/licenses/MIT)

 # ComputerStatus
 This software is for anyone that needs to monitor their computer usage.
-It consists of client and server components, however, the server software is only necessary if you wish to remotely monitor your computer.
+It consists of client and server components, however, the server software isn't really necessary.
+The client software can run completely standalone and simply print the results to the standard output or log directly to a mongo database.

 ## Running the client script